Iran Condemns New EU Sanctions On Officials, Entities

-(MENAFN- IANS) Tehran, June 1 (IANS) Iran's Foreign Ministry Spokesman Nasser Kanaani has condemned new sanctions imposed by the EU on several Iranian officials and entities.
+(MENAFN- Nam News Network) TEHRAN, Jun 1 (NNN-IRNA) – Iran's Foreign Ministry Spokesman, Nasser Kanaani, yesterday, condemned new sanctions imposed by the European Union (EU) on a number of Iranian officials and entities.

-He made the remarks in a statement by his Ministry after the EU on Friday imposed sanctions on six individuals and three entities of Iran for their alleged "role in the transfer of unmanned aerial vehicles (UAV) to Russia in support of its war against Ukraine or the transfer of UAVs or missiles to armed groups and entities undermining peace and security in the Middle East and the Red Sea region," or "for being involved in Iran's UAV program".
+He made the remarks in a statement by his ministry, after the EU yesterday, imposed sanctions on six individuals and three entities of Iran for their alleged“role in the transfer of unmanned aerial vehicles (UAV) to Russia, in support of its war against Ukraine, or the transfer of UAVs or missiles to armed groups and entities, undermining peace and security in the Middle East and the Red Sea region,” or“for being involved in Iran's UAV programme.”

-He regretted that the EU had once again resorted to the "outdated and ineffective" tool of sanctions against Iran while turning a blind eye to the field realities in West Asia, Xinhua news agency reported.
+He regretted that the EU had once again resorted to the“outdated and ineffective” tool of sanctions against Iran, while turning a blind eye to the field realities in West Asia.

-In a press statement on its website, the Council of the EU announced on Friday new sanctions on Iranian armed forces' Khatam al-Anbiya Central Headquarters and one of its commanders, Kavan Electronics Behrad LLC, an Iran-based company which the bloc accused of being involved in procuring and selling components for the manufacturing of UAVs, its CEO and chairman of the board of directors, and the Navy of the Islamic Revolutionary Guard Corps (IRGC).
+In a press release on its website, the Council of the EU announced yesterday, new sanctions on Iranian armed forces' Khatam al-Anbiya Central Headquarters, and one of its commanders, Kavan Electronics Behrad LLC, an Iran-based company, which the bloc accused of being involved in procuring and selling components for the manufacturing of UAVs, its CEO and chairman of the board of directors, and the Navy of the Islamic Revolutionary Guard Corps (IRGC).

-The bloc has also imposed sanctions on Iran's Defence Minister Mohammad-Reza Ashtiani, an IRGC commander, and Afshin Khaji Fard, head of Iran's Aviation Industries Organisation.
+The bloc has also imposed sanctions on Iran's Defence Minister, Mohammad-Reza Ashtiani, an IRGC commander, and Afshin Khaji Fard, head of Iran's Aviation Industries Organisation.– NNN-IRNA

 Legal Disclaimer: